casper-network/ceps/text/0009-client-api.md

 [drawbacks]: #drawbacks

-* Clients will not be able to receive as rich information in response to requests for information as they currently do.
+* Clients will not be able to receive as rich information in response to requests for information as they currently do, although this can be viewed as more of a trade-off than an actual drawback.

 ## Rationale and alternatives